uclaabs/abs/README.md

 ABS requires Spark 0.9.1 for running on clusters.
 You can setup the cluster by following similar steps in [Running Shark on a Cluster](https://github.com/amplab/shark/wiki/Running-Shark-on-a-Cluster)

+ABS extends Hive and Shark.
+This repository contains all the codes for Shark and for Hive, we provide a jar file: hive-exec-0.11.0-shark-0.9.1.jar.
+If you are interested in Hive implementation, please check [here](https://github.com/uclaabs/absHive).

 ### Related Papers